Kalgoorlie to Gnumballa Lake railway line: History

 On 17 June 1925, a 37 km extension of the railway line from Lakeside to White Hope was opened as a government railway.
-The line had originally been constructed by the Woodline Company and was purchased by the government for £A 18,000 in June 1924, with the aim of assisting the development of the mines in the area.
+The line had originally been constructed by the Woodline Company and was purchased by the government for in June 1924, with the aim of assisting the development of the mines in the area.
 The rails used to construct the line were of low quality and the track was in poor condition at the time.
-The government had spent £A 2,878 operating the line since takeover and a further £A 1,392 on interest while earning £A 2,699 in revenue from it.
+The government had spent operating the line since takeover and a further on interest while earning in revenue from it.
 Mining in the White Hope area had however ceased and no further mining development or revenue was expected from the railway line.

 By 1927, the Kanowna line as well as the Kamballie to Lakeside and Lakeside to White Hope lines were under threat of closure by Parliament.
 The Railways Discontinuance Act 1928, assented to on 10 December 1928, authorised the closure of the Kalgoorlie to Kanowna railway line and the line from Kamballie to Lakeside as well as the one from Lakeside to White Hope.

 By 1931, passenger services on the Brown Hill loop ceased as the houses in the area had been abandoned or dismantled because of the effects of the Great Depression, with the section closing completely in 1937.

-The Railway (Brown Hill Loop Kalgoorlie-Gnumballa Lake) Discontinuance Act 1948, assented to on 11 November 1948, authorised the discontinuance of the loop railway from Hannan Street station to Kamballie station via Brown Hill.
+The Railway (Brown Hill Loop Kalgoorlie–Gnumballa Lake) Discontinuance Act 1948, assented to on 11 November 1948, authorised the discontinuance of the loop railway from Hannan Street station to Kamballie station via Brown Hill.

 In 1952, the tramline to Boulder was replaced by buses and the number of passenger services on the railway line reduced to two per day as well as one freight train to Kamballie.

 The Railways (Standard Gauge) Construction Act 1961, assented to on 30 October 1961, authorised the conversion of certain railway lines in Western Australia to standard gauge, among them the 8 km section from Kalgoorlie to Kamballie.

 The Railways Discontinuance and Land Revestment Act 1974, assented to on 29 October 1974, authorised the discontinuance of the railway line to Gnumballa Lake and the Boulder and Brown Hill loops, as well as three other railway lines.
 Two of these latter three where also in the Kalgoorlie area, being the Coolgardie to Kalgoorlie and Coolgardie to Lake Lefroy sections.

 Railway services on the line, now operated by Westrail, ceased by 1976.
 The Golden Mile Loopline Railway Society subsequently operated the line as a tourist railway.
 From 1989, the expansion of the Super Pit gold mine took up much of the land on which the line formerly lay.

 From 1999, a joint venture of the Golden Mile Loopline Railway Society, the Kalgoorlie-Boulder City Council and the Kalgoorlie Consolidated Gold Mines Limited undertook the Loopline Heritage Restoration Project Plan, with the aim of preserving what was left of the former railway line.
 In 2004 the Loopline operations ceased, and in 2024 the society auctioned assets.